XqFeng-Josie/XqFeng-Josie.github.io/index.md

 ## <span id='news'>Research News</span>

 - **[Oct.
-2022]** Our paper about multi-granularity stress prediction of expressive TTS is reviewing to INTERSPEECH 2023.
+2022]** Our paper about multi-granularity stress prediction of expressive TTS has been accepted by APSIPA 2023.
 - **[Jul.
 2022]** Our paper about prompt learning(rhythm) has been accepted by PRML 2022.
 - **[Jun.
 2019]** Our paper about knowledge tracing has been accepted by AIED 2019.
 - **[Jun.
 2019]** Our paper about image detection has been accepted by Journal of Physics 2019